okikiolumide/dareyio-pbl/Project12.md

 *Note: You can configure number of builds to keep in order to save space on the server, for example, you might want to keep only last 2 or 5 build results.
 You can also make this change to your ansible job.*

-- Test your set up by making some change in README.MD file inside your ansible-config-mgt repository (right inside master branch)
+- Test the set up by making some change in README.MD file inside the ansible-config-mgt repository (right inside master branch)

 ![image](https://user-images.githubusercontent.com/30922643/115089394-0b1ef680-9f0a-11eb-941c-8244ce1e3ef1.png)

 ![image](https://user-images.githubusercontent.com/30922643/115089364-fcd0da80-9f09-11eb-8c2a-1f0d76c6f414.png)

-- If both Jenkins jobs have completed one after another - you shall see your files inside /home/ubuntu/ansible-config-mgt directory and it will be updated with every commit to your master branch.
+- If both Jenkins jobs have completed one after another - files would be located inside /home/ubuntu/ansible-config-mgt directory and it will be updated with every commit to the master branch.

 ## Step 2 - Refactor Ansible code by importing other playbooks into site.yml

 - Within playbooks folder, create a new file and name it site.yml - This file will now be considered as an entry point into the entire infrastructure configuration.
 Other playbooks will be included here as a reference.
 In other words, site.yml will become a parent to all other playbooks that will be developed.
 Including common.yml that you created previously.
 Dont worry, you will understand more what this means shortly.

-- Create a new folder in root of the repository and name it static-assignments.
-The static-assignments folder is where all other children playbooks will be stored.
-This is merely for easy organization of your work.
-It is not an Ansible specific concept, therefore you can choose how you want to organize your work.
-You will see why the folder name has a prefix of static very soon.
-For now, just follow along.
+- Create a new folder in root of the repository and name it `static-assignments`.
+The static-assignments folder is where all other children playbooks will be stored for easy organization.

 - Move common.yml file into the newly created static-assignments folder.

 - Inside site.yml file, import common.yml playbook.

       ---